irfankhan552/network_anomalies_auto_remediation_with_appformix_northstar_saltstack/README.md

 ![unplanned-maintenance-operations.png](resources/unplanned-maintenance-operations.png)

-# Demo building blocks:

-- Juniper devices
-- Northstar SDN controller.
-Version 4 or above is required
-- Appformix
-- SaltStack

-# webhooks overview:
+## webhooks Overview

 - A webhook is notification using an HTTP POST.
 A webhook is sent by a system A to push data (json body as example) to a system B when an event occurred in the system A. Then the system B will decide what to do with these details.
 - Appformix supports webhooks.
 A notification is generated when the condition of an alarm is observed.
 You can configure an alarm to post notifications to an external HTTP endpoint.
 AppFormix will post a JSON payload to the endpoint for each notification.
 - SaltStack can listens to webhooks and generate equivalents ZMQ messages to the event bus
 - SaltStack can reacts to webhooks

+## Demo building blocks
+- Junos devices
+- Northstar SDN controller.
+Version 4 or above is required
+- Appformix
+- Ubuntu with:
+    - SaltStack
+    - Docker
+    - Gitlab

-# Building blocks role:
+## Building blocks role

-## Appformix:
+### Appformix
-- Collects data from Junos devices.
+- Collects data from Junos devices (JTI native telemetry and SNMP)
 - Generates webhooks notifications (HTTP POST with a JSON body) to SaltStack when the condition of an alarm is observed.
-The JSON body provides the device name and other details.
+The JSON body provides the device name and other details

-## SaltStack:
+### Junos devices
+- Several Junos devices.
+- They are monitored by Appformix
+- They are configured by SaltStack based on Appformix webhook notifications.

+### Ubuntu
+- with Docker and SaltStack installed.
+- A Gitlab docker container is instanciated.

+### Gitlab
+- This SaltStack setup uses a gitlab server for external pillars (variables)
+- This SaltStack setup uses a gitlab server as a remote files server

+### SaltStack
-- Only the master is required.
+- Only the master is required, with a webhook engine.
+- if you also want to use SaltStack to interract with Junos devices then you also need to install at leat one minion, and proxies (one proxy process per Junos device).
+Again, this is not mandatory for this setup.
+Only the master is required, with a webhook engine
-- Listens to webhooks
+- The Salt master listens to webhooks
-- Generates a ZMQ messages to the event bus when a webhook notification is received.
+- The Salt master generates a ZMQ messages to the event bus when a webhook notification is received.
 The ZMQ message has a tag and data.
 The data structure is a dictionary, which contains information about the event.
-- The reactor binds sls files to event tags.
+- The Salt reactor binds sls files to event tags.
 The reactor has a list of event tags to be matched, and each event tag has a list of reactor SLS files to be run.
 So these sls files define the SaltStack reactions.
 - The reactor sls file used in this content does the following:
     - It parses the data from the ZMQ message and extracts the network device name.
-    - It then passes the data extracted the ZMQ message to a runner and execute the runner.
+    - It then passes the data extracted from the ZMQ message to a runner (python code on the master) and executes the runner.
 The runner makes REST calls to Northstar SDN controller to put the "faulty" device in maintenance mode.

-## Gitlab
-- This SaltStack setup uses a gitlab server for external pillars (variables) and as a remote file server (templates, sls files, ...).

-## Northstar:
+### Northstar
 - Handle the REST calls received by SaltStack, i.e put the "faulty" device in maintenance mode.
     - The "faulty" device will be considered logically down for a certain amount time, and Northstar will reroute the LSPs around this device during the maintenance period.
     - After the maintenance period, LSPs are reverted back to optimal paths.

-# Requirements:
+# Requirements to run the demo
 - Install appformix
 - Configure appformix for network devices monitoring
 - Install northstar (version 4 or above)
 - Add the same network devices to northstar
+- Install Docker
+- Instanciate a Gitlab docker container
+- Configure Gitlab
 - Install SaltStack

-# Prepare the demo:
+- Configure SaltStack

-## Appformix
+# Appformix

-### Install Appformix.
+## Install Appformix.
-This is not covered by this documentation
+This is not covered by this documentation.

-### Configure Appformix for network devices monitoring
+## Configure Appformix for network devices monitoring

 Appformix supports network devices monitoring using SNMP and JTI (Juniper Telemetry Interface) native streaming telemetry.
 - For SNMP, the polling interval is 60s.